22 Sep Oblique Sling Exercise Progressions and Assessment

 Muscle Anatomy of the Core Cylinder Slings

-Learning core exercises as well as movements that address the slings can help with back pain!
-Click here to learn more about our Low Back [P]Rehab Program!
+Learning core exercises as well as movements that address the slings throughout the body, all of which will take your core performance to the next level!
+Click here to learn more about our Core [P]rehab Performance Program

 Anterior and Posterior Oblique Sling Assessment

-As physios, assessing muscle function in our clients is one of our biggest tools for determining tissue source like contractile vs non-contractile tissues, the extent of the pathology like myotome screening, or muscle weakness.
-Newer research has shed light that side to side differences can only be detected by manual muscle testing if strength is at a minimum less than 75% of the other side, meaning that:
+As physios, assessing muscle function in our clients is one of our biggest tools for determining tissue sources like contractile vs non-contractile tissues, the extent of the pathology like myotome screening, or muscle weakness.
+Newer research has shed light that side-to-side differences can only be detected by manual muscle testing if strength is at a minimum less than 75% of the other side, meaning that:

 ‼ MMTs are a TEST OF WEAKNESS rather than a TEST OF STRENGTH‼

 We sure think so, and that’s why we’ve fallen in love with the anterior and posterior oblique sling MMT shown in the video.
 It’s particularly useful with athletes who most need the rotational strength and stability required in sports.
-Try it on your athletes and you’ll be surprised at the HUGE side to side differences you may find.
+Try it on your athletes and you’ll be surprised at the HUGE side-to-side differences you may find.
 In many sports where one arm or leg is dominant like baseball pitchers, it may be expected that one pattern and sling is “stronger” than the other.
-However, in other sports while bilateral patterns are necessary and movement coordination/strength should be similar like in tennis, hockey, soccer, you would expect that each side performs similarly when tested.
+However, in other sports, while bilateral patterns are necessary and movement coordination/strength should be similar to tennis, hockey, and soccer, you would expect that each side performs similarly when tested.
 Try it out with your athletes and let us know what you find!

 Posterior Oblique Sling Exercise Progressions